skiadas/FunctionalProgrammingCourse/schedule.md

 # Schedule

 A week-by-week breakdown of the material.
-A more detailed schedule can be [found here](detailedSchedule.md).

 ## Week  1 (01/11-01/15)